Ecchymosis ICD-10-CM Codes

 Use Code

-• S00.01XA - Contusion of eyelid and periocular area, initial encounter: This code is used for ecchymosis, specifically around the eye area, commonly known as a "black eye."
+• S00.10XA - Contusion of unspecified eyelid and periocular area, initial encounter: This code is used for ecchymosis, specifically around the eye area, commonly known as a "black eye."
+Please use S00.11XA for the right eye, and S00.12XA for the left.
+Replace A with D for subsequent encounters, or with S for sequela cases.

 Using the right codes ensures that patients receive the appropriate care and that healthcare providers are reimbursed accurately.